jessegonyou/bardware/README.md

 ## What?
 Bardware is an extremely lightweight audio patching kit for the Godot game engine by Jesse Gonyou

+> **Important Note**: Bardware is not meant to be used in a finished product, since it is a tool to make the composing process easier.
+Including Bardware in a finished product only creates extra unnecessary files on the user's computer and can sometimes add audio artifacts.

 ## Why?
 Working with a composer can be hard.
 Nobody wants to wait for the developer to implement a piece of audio into a build and ship it back before an in-game track can be tested, which is why many developers use professional-grade middleware